Two leading academics from the University of Plymouth are taking part in a major national celebration of ideas and discoveries across the sciences.

-Professor Greaves, Head of the School of Engineering, will be among the speakers appearing on the festival’s Engineering Stage with her talk, The renewable revolution.
+Professor Greaves, Head of the School of Engineering, Computing and Mathematics, will be among the speakers appearing on the festival’s Engineering Stage with her talk, The renewable revolution.

 Made an OBE earlier this month in recognition of her services to offshore renewable energy, she will be speaking about the sector’s potential to transform the power industry.It is particularly timely with 2017 being a record year for renewable energy, with wind farms producing more power than coal on 263 days, and the UK seeing its first full day without any coal power.